Chili-laden cuisine, phallic imagery, and legal stimulants: navigating one of the world’s most isolated nations.

 Travel further for more cheese.
 Bumthang, in central Bhutan (lovingly referred to as a mini Switzerland), produces some of the country’s richest crops and organic specialties.
 Here, you’ll be able to find European style cheese, Emmental and Gouda, organic raw honey, buckwheat pancakes (chogdan) and bitter, chewy hand-rolled noodles (putta).
 Wash down the meal with locally brewed Red Panda lager, or spiced apple cider.

 Get a local SIM.
 Your cell phone may or may not get service in Bhutan, which has been cautiously embracing tech and telecoms being the last country in the world to legalize TV—in 1999.
-The Internet arrived soon after that, and now around 85% of the population has a cell phone—usually with data—so Facebook, WhatsApp and the Chinese WeChat are just as big here as in other places.
+The Internet arrived soon after that, and now a majority of the population has a cell phone—usually with data—so Facebook, WhatsApp, and the Chinese WeChat are just as big here as in other places.
 Wi-fi is available at most hotels, and at higher-end coffee shops in Paro and Thimphu.
 If you need to stay connected, ask your guide to buy you a Bhutanese SIM card.

 Go beyond ema datse.
 Bhutanese food is essentially ema datse three times daily, with slight variations: sometimes a piece of dried meat is thrown in, or the occasional root vegetable.
 There is a small but growing number of other options: In Thimphu, Cloud 9 is a burger and shake joint that serves quarter-pounders, creamy milk shakes and gluten-free vegetarian options.
 San Maru is a Korean BBQ overlooking Thimphu’s handicraft market, dishing out the best/only kimchi around.
 In Paro, eat momos at Sonam Trophel.